dpac56/jobs/README.md

 --------------------------------------------
 Iteration 1:
 - Get role based authentication working so that only the employers can post jobs
----This is working in the sense that employers (role 'admin') can only post jobs ('articles')
+---This is working in the sense that employers (role 'admin') can only post jobs ('jobs')
 ---Also look at the enum function in role in schema

 Iteration 2: [Create a new branch]
-- Rename all files from articles to jobs
+- Rename all files from jobs to jobs
-- Mash replace in sublime text Articles -> Jobs & articles -> jobs
+- Mash replace in sublime text Jobs -> Jobs & jobs -> jobs
 - Try to not make different schemas for candidate and employer, instead use a mixed schema ie. a profile field in the user that has all the fields required for both but takes in & displays only the role relevant ones.